troykinsella/concourse-artifactory-deb-resource/README.md

    manipulated.
 This is the value of the `deb.distribution` property when `put`ing to Artifactory.
 Example: `bionic`.
 * `package`: Required.
 The name of the deb package being manipulated.
+* `apt_keys`: Optional.
+A list of URLs at which GPG keys can be fetched and configured with `apt-key add`.
 * `architecture`: Optional.
 Default: `amd64`.
 The target architecture of the deb package.
 Also the value of the `deb.architecture` property when `put`ing to Artifactory.